China’s Disappeared: A look at who went missing in 2018

 Unlike most swallowed up by China’s opaque security apparatus, Meng Hongwei knew exactly what to expect.

-Meng, no relation to the Huawei executive, is a vice minister of public security who was serving as head of Interpol, the France-based organization that facilitates police cooperation across borders.
+Meng, no relation to the Huawei executive, is a vice minister of public security who was also head of Interpol, the France-based organization that facilitates police cooperation across borders.

-When he was appointed to the top post, human rights groups expressed concern that China would used Interpol as a tool to rein in political enemies around the world.
+When he was appointed to the top post, human rights groups expressed concern that China would use Interpol as a tool to rein in political enemies around the world.

 Instead, he was captured by the same security forces he represented.